 Outcomes: 30% of weighting

-For our third category, we used a total of 10 indicators, weighted as shown below.
+For our third category, we used a total of seven indicators, weighted as shown below.

-Earnings 10 years after college entry: 10%.
-Median earnings for 2014-15, as reported to the IRS, of people who started as college freshmen and received federal aid in 2003 or 2004 and are currently working and not enrolled, published on the U.S. Department of Education’s College Scorecard.
+Earnings 10 years after college entry: (25%).
+These are the median earnings in 2019 and 2020 of people who started as college freshmen and received federal aid between 2008 and 2010 and are currently working and not enrolled, published in the U.S. Department of Education’s College Scorecard.
+Earnings are inflation adjusted up to 2021.

-- Value-added early career earnings (10%).
-We analyzed how the school’s early-career earnings compared with schools with similar student bodies.
+Value-added early career earnings (20%).
+We analyzed how students’ actual earnings 10 years after enrolling compared with the rate predicted of students at schools with similar student bodies.

-Share of alumni who are not employed six years after starting school: 15%.
-This data from the College Scorecard shows the percentage of federal financial aid recipients who started as freshmen in 2007-08 or 2008-09, and were neither enrolled in school nor employed in 2014-15.
+Share of graduates who don’t have a job after one year: (15%).
+This data from the College Scorecard shows the percentage of federal financial aid recipients who graduated in 2017-18 or 2018-19 and were neither enrolled in school nor employed a year later.
+Lower values are scored higher, so that colleges where a larger share of graduates are working perform better.

-Share of alumni earning at least $28,000 within six years of starting college: 15%.
+Share of students earning more than a high school graduate within six years of starting college: (10%).
 The federal government publishes these data to show which colleges produce alumni who are earning at least as much as the typical high school graduate.
-It is based on incoming freshmen in 2007-08 or 2008-09 who received federal financial aid.
+It is based on incoming freshmen in 2012-13 or 2013-14 who received federal financial aid.

 For each of our data points, for each college, we calculated a “Z-score” — a statistical technique that turns lots of differently scaled data into a standard set of numbers that are easily comparable.
-Each Z-score tells you how far any particular number — such as, say, a graduation rate of 75% — is from the average for the entire group under consideration.
-Finally, we ranked the schools according to their total score across our three main factors.
+We then scored each z-score according to the weights outlined above.
+We capped outliers in our outcomes bucket to limit how well a college can score for having exceptionally high earnings.

 If a college does not appear on our list that means it did not meet one of the initial screening requirements outlined above.
-Those requirements include enrolling at least 500 students and having sufficient data to analyze.
+Those requirements include enrollment cutoffs and having sufficient data to analyze.
 But the most common reason colleges don’t make the cut is that their six-year graduation rate is too low.

 Colleges need a graduation rate that was at or above the median for its institutional category.
-This year, those medians were 52.1% for public colleges and 62.5% for private, not-for-profit colleges.
+This year, those medians were 56.4% for public colleges, 63.7% for private, not-for-profit colleges, and 37.8% for historically Black colleges and universities.

 While we believe our rankings are better than any others out there, we know they are not perfect.
 Here are some caveats that we are aware of.